Decisions (song)

-"Decisions" is a song by Israeli record producer Borgore featuring American recording artist Miley Cyrus.
+"Decisions (Bitches Love Cake)" is a 2012 song by Israeli record producer Borgore featuring American recording artist Miley Cyrus.
 It was independently released through online music stores on July 10, 2012, with its accompanying remixes extended play (EP); it was released as a stand-alone track on February 8, 2013.
 Cyrus' inclusion on the song was initially not publicized, with the intention of it making its own impact separate from her reputation, although Cyrus later confirmed the collaboration.
 "Decisions" is a dubstep track that lyrically discusses the general desire for wealth and success, frequently mentioned as "bitches love cake" during the track.

 Upon its release, the track received generally favorable reviews from music critics, who appreciated Cyrus' inclusion and its diversity from her earlier works, but were ambivalent towards its overall production.
 An accompanying music video for the song was filmed in Los Angeles, California, and was released on November 1, 2012.
 The following month, Borgore and Cyrus performed the track at the Music Box in Los Angeles; Cyrus' provocative clothing and dancing with strippers garnered media attention.
 The original version failed to chart on any national record charts, although the parody "Hunger Games" by TheBajanCanadian peaked at number 38 on the U.S. Billboard Dance/Electronic Songs chart.
+It was released to Italian radio on July 29, 2013.